Brunowv/Bruno-WV/README.md

-# A little insight insight about myself, the Magnificent Bruno* 🐧
+# A little insight about myself, the Magnificent Bruno* 🐧

 ###### *I'll talk about myself in the third person, just to give it a little more drama.